- Q: How long has I Love A Clean San Diego been around?

 - A: ILACSD is funded through private foundation contracts and grants, corporate sponsorships, government agencies, and private donations and individual giving.

 - Q: Can I make suggestions or comments to help ILACSD improve their service to the County of San Diego?

 - A: Yes, please.
 ILACSD welcomes all questions, comments, and concerns.
 We are here to serve you and our community.
 Send comments to email@example.com.

 - Q: How can I get involved with ILACSD?

 - A: There are several ways to get involved!
-We have several volunteer events, which include: Storm Drain Stenciling and Adopt-a-Beach, beach and inland cleanups.
+We have several volunteer events, which include: beach and inland cleanups, Storm Drain Stenciling and Adopt-a-Beach programs.
 Click here for a schedule of upcoming events or contact the community events department.
 We also coordinate County-wide special events such as the Creek To Bay Cleanup and Coastal Cleanup Day.
 For more information, regarding the special events, click here.
 And we can always use help in the office, contact firstname.lastname@example.org if you are interested.

 - Q: How can I support ILACSD?